Arkhaven logo

 Wherein Rose looks forward to the holiday, until tragedy befalls her.

 There were several visits to the dressmaker and the antiquarians in the last week before the holidays.
 This left Rose with barely any time to play for coin.
-She couldn’t wait to have two blessed weeks without attendance.
+She couldn’t wait to have two blessed weeks without mandatory school attendance.

 That Thaumday morn, exactly nine days before Winter Wake, as she played at Paragon's Cup, she thought of Valentina.
 The woman had said little before Rose had gone out, but it had been clear her mind had been preoccupied.
-As Rose played for the early afternoon clientele, to pass time between classes, she prayed her friend found peace.
+As Rose played for the early afternoon clientele to pass time between classes, she prayed her friend found peace.

 The crunch was deafening.